PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 Yarlin looked between the two.
 The turning of events were a surprise even to him.
 "I... wouldn't use the word 'court' to describe all the things I want to do to you... but yes."

 Clara opened her hand and allowed him to admire the small gift.
 It was a small, jeweled bracelet, made from tiny, shining seashells.
-"Then, allow me to return a gift to you, dear captain," she curtsied shortly after, "Madam Hardgreaves always said that a lady ought to return either her affections or a gift of equal effort when courting a gentleman,"
+"Then, allow me to return a gift to you, dear captain," she curtsied shortly after, "Madam Hardgreaves always said that if a lady is courting a gentleman, when she receives a gift she ought to return either her affections or a gift so that he doesn't feel slighted,"

 Yarlin turned the bracelet over, and slipped it coolly over his hand.
 "Well well...
 I wasn't expecting this..." looking back up to her, "Does this mean I won't be enjoying your affections tonight, Clara?"